shreyas-bangera/Covid-19-Tracker/README.md

-# Covid-19-Tracker developed using HTML, CSS, JQuery.
-Lodash
+# Covid-19-Tracker developed using HTML, CSS, JQuery and Lodash